Steve Vai: With David Lee Roth (1985–1989)

 In 1985, Vai joined David Lee Roth's post-Van Halen band as lead guitarist, together with former Talas bassist Billy Sheehan on bass; and former Maynard Ferguson drummer Gregg Bissonette on drums.
-The foursome's debut album Eat 'Em and Smile, released on July 7, 1986, was both a critical and commercial success, reaching number four on the Billboard 200 albums chart and selling over two million copies.
+The quartet’s debut album Eat 'Em and Smile, released on July 7, 1986, was both a critical and commercial success, reaching number four on the Billboard 200 albums chart and selling over two million copies.
 Guitar World magazine editor Brad Tolinski commented on Vai's playing at the time, saying that "Steve Vai's guitar wizardry is so profound that in earlier times he would have been burned as a witch."
 Retrospectively, Eat 'Em and Smile is frequently evaluated as one of the greatest rock albums of the 1980s.
 The group's Eat 'Em and Smile Tour began in August 1986 and continued through February 1987.